 Just let go of everything that once held you back.
 Let go of feeling like you should be farther along than you are now.
 Let go of trying to rush things, and just trust the process instead.

 Slow it way down, and live in the here and now.
 Moment by moment.
 Day by day.

 Let go of control and trust the process.

 I used to plan out every detail of my life and set goals and write to do lists and all that (and I still do to some extent) but at some point I realized that the plans I have for my life aren’t necessarily the right plans.

 Don’t get me wrong – planning is awesome.
-I love pinning everything on Pinterest for my future dream life and creepily planning my wedding when I’m not even engaged yet.
-But I think you have to also be open to the idea that your plans might not be the best plans.
+But I think you have to also be open to the idea that your current plans might not be the best plans.
 You can plan everything perfectly down to every last little detail but usually things don’t turn out exactly according to our mental map.
 But that’s not always a bad thing.

 So while I continue to have a focus for my life and try to make things concrete, I stay open to the idea that the only concreteness in the world is what humans have created, and there may be a better path for my life that I couldn’t have imagined myself.